Newchip Review: Is it right for your startup?

 Newchip Review: In Summary

 Newchip checks all the major boxes as far as what you should look for and require when making the decision to join an accelerator program.
-The fact that Newchip does not take equity from accelerator companies is a bonus, but entrepreneurs will still need to be comfortable paying upwards of $4,000 in program tuition to be a part of the accelerator.
-This may seem like a lot of cash for an early-stage company, but considering all the value you’ll get in the program and the fact that Newchip doesn’t require equity, it really is a great opportunity.
+The fact that Newchip does not take equity from accelerator companies is a bonus, but entrepreneurs will still need to be comfortable paying the program tuition to be a part of the accelerator, which in our opinion is totally worth it instead of giving up equity.
+Considering all the value you’ll get in the program and the fact that Newchip doesn’t require equity, it really is a great opportunity.
 One thing that sets newchip apart, and makes their program far more accessible than any other accelerator is that their program is 100% online.
 You don’t need to travel or relocate.
 You can participate from your current location, which makes it a much better choice than accelerators who require you to be on site.
 This is especially helpful in a post-covid world, where everything is trending towards remote accessibility.

 If you are excited about joining Newchip’s accelerator program, we recommend going for it!
 That said, you still need to apply and get accepted.
 Newchip does have rigorous acceptance standards, so the best next step is to apply.
 If you get accepted into the program, we recommend going for it!